Business Administration – Supply Chain and Operations Management Program

 Full Description

-- Analysis of the impact of an organization's supply chain initiatives on its human resources management strategies, policies and practices.
+- Evaluating the impact of a company’s supply chain initiatives on its human resources strategies and policies.

-- Compliance of an organization with relevant national and internal law, regulations, safety requirements and professional standards.
+- Ensuring compliance with laws, regulations, safety requirements and professional standards.

-- Interpretation of relevant financial documents and assessment of financial strategies that support an organization's supply chain.
+- Interpreting financial documents and assessing financial strategies to support the supply chain.

 See how the supply chain management industry drives Canadian commerce with a variety of exciting and rewarding careers in this video by the Canadian Supply Chain Sector Council.